zaphodapriest/zaphodapriest/README.md

 ## Hi there 👋

+My name is Lyderic.

+I'm a product engineer currently experimenting with gov tech among other things!

+I was formerly the CTO of Alphabet, a prediction market built on the Urbit OS.

 <!--
 **zaphodapriest/zaphodapriest** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.